Why do local listings matter?

 Complete 100% of the local listing information requests.

 Do not leave form fields blank while correcting or completing your local listings.
-Hours and phone number are fine, but why stop there?
+Hours and phone numbers are fine, but why stop there?
 Upload a photo of your facility or your staff, if the option is available.
 Are they asking for a website but you don’t have one?
 Use your Google+ page or your Facebook page.

 Search engines and customers alike use that extra information to decide how to rank you versus the other self storage facilities in your area.
 A little extra work today will pay off down the road with better search rankings and creates an image of your facility as competent, trustworthy and professional.